Network address translation: Fragmentation and checksums

 Pure NAT, operating on IP alone, may or may not correctly parse protocols with payloads containing information about IP, such as ICMP.
 This depends on whether the payload is interpreted by a host on the inside or outside of the translation.
-Basic protocols as TCP and UDP cannot function properly unless NAT takes action beyond the network layer.
+Basic protocols such as TCP and UDP cannot function properly unless NAT takes action beyond the network layer.

 IP packets have a checksum in each packet header, which provides error detection only for the header.
 IP datagrams may become fragmented and it is necessary for a NAT to reassemble these fragments to allow correct recalculation of higher-level checksums and correct tracking of which packets belong to which connection.

-TCP and UDP, have a checksum that covers all the data they carry, as well as the TCP or UDP header, plus a pseudo-header that contains the source and destination IP addresses of the packet carrying the TCP or UDP header.
+TCP and UDP have a checksum that covers all the data they carry, as well as the TCP or UDP header, plus a pseudo-header that contains the source and destination IP addresses of the packet carrying the TCP or UDP header.
 For an originating NAT to pass TCP or UDP successfully, it must recompute the TCP or UDP header checksum based on the translated IP addresses, not the original ones, and put that checksum into the TCP or UDP header of the first packet of the fragmented set of packets.

 Alternatively, the originating host may perform path MTU Discovery to determine the packet size that can be transmitted without fragmentation and then set the don't fragment (DF) bit in the appropriate packet header field.
 This is only a one-way solution, because the responding host can send packets of any size, which may be fragmented before reaching the NAT.

+Variant terms

 DNAT

 Destination network address translation (DNAT) is a technique for transparently changing the destination IP address of a routed packet and performing the inverse function for any replies.
 Any router situated between two endpoints can perform this transformation of the packet.

 DNAT is commonly used to publish a service located in a private network on a publicly accessible IP address.
 This use of DNAT is also called port forwarding, or DMZ when used on an entire server, which becomes exposed to the WAN, becoming analogous to an undefended military demilitarized zone (DMZ).